vegawidget/vegawidget/CONTRIBUTING.md

 ### Vega versions

-To update the JavaScript files for Vega, Vega-Lite, and vega-embed, a mainainter will render the R markdown document found at `data-raw/infrastructure.Rmd`.
+To update the JavaScript files for Vega, Vega-Lite, and vega-embed, a maintainer will render the R markdown document found at `data-raw/infrastructure.Rmd`.
 The key parameter to adjust is `vega_lite_version`, in the YAML header: